Oneflow-Inc/oneflow-documentation/en/docs/basics/07_model_load_save.md

 OneFlow can directly load PyTorch's pre-trained model for prediction as long as the structure and parameter names of the model are aligned with the PyTorch model.

-Examples ca be find in [OneFlow Models 仓库的这个 README](https://github.com/Oneflow-Inc/models/tree/main/shufflenetv2#convert-pretrained-model-from-pytorch-to-oneflow).
+Examples ca be find in [ in OneFlow Models](https://github.com/Oneflow-Inc/models/tree/main/shufflenetv2#convert-pretrained-model-from-pytorch-to-oneflow).

 After sunning the following command line, we can experience how to use the pre-trained model to make predictions: